Every relationship is different, but one thing in common for each one of them is that they all take some work, more or less.

 Have an honest conversation with your partner

-For things to work out, an open communication is necessary.
-Most of the disagreements come out of misunderstandings and it is all because we don’t express our thoughts and feelings.
+For things to work out,open communication is necessary.
+Most of the disagreements come out of misunderstandings, and it is all because we don’t express our thoughts and feelings.

-It is important to be extremely honest and direct in communication, no matter how harsh it may sound.
-Some things that you say may be painful, but if you don’t say them out loud, they are going to slowly rot your relationship.
+For a toxic relationship recovery, it is essential to be extremely honest and direct in communication, no matter how harsh it may sound.
+Some things that you say may be painful, but if you don’t say them out loud, they are going to rot your relationship slowly.

 Set your boundaries